Additive and geometric transversality of fractal sets in the integers

 \section{Open directions}

-We collect in this section a number of interesting and potentially fruitful open questions concerning multiplicatively invariant subsets of the non-negative integers.
+We collect in this section a number of interesting open questions concerning multiplicatively invariant subsets of the non-negative integers.
 Though these questions and conjectures are stated for arbitrary $\times r$-invariant subsets of $\Nz$, many are already open and interesting for the special case of base-$r$ restricted digit Cantor sets.